-The Company undertakes no obligation to update or publicly revise any forward-looking statement whether as a result of new information, future developments or otherwise after the date of this Annual Report on Form 10-K. All subsequent written or oral forward-looking statements attributable to the Company or persons acting on its behalf are expressly qualified in their entirety by this cautionary statement.
-You are advised, however, to consult any further disclosures we make on related subjects in our subsequently filed Form 10-Q and Form 8-K reports and our other filings with the SEC.
+The Company undertakes no obligation to update or publicly revise any forward-looking statement whether as a result of new information, future developments or otherwise after the date of this Quarterly Report.
+All subsequent written or oral forward-looking statements attributable to the Company or persons acting on its behalf are expressly qualified in their entirety by this cautionary statement.
+You are advised, however, to consult any further disclosures we make on related subjects in our subsequently filed Form 10-K, Form 10-Q and Form 8-K reports and our other filings with the SEC.
 Also note that we provide a cautionary discussion of risks, uncertainties and possibly inaccurate assumptions relevant to our business under "Item 1A.
-Risk Factors" of this Annual Report on Form 10-K. We note these factors for investors as permitted by the Private Securities Litigation Reform Act of 1995.
+Risk Factors" of our 2023 Form 10-K. We note these factors for investors as permitted by the Private Securities Litigation Reform Act of 1995.
 You should understand it is not possible to predict or identify all such factors.